HOW TO CHOOSE THE RIGHT HELMET

 Using a soft tape measure, wrap it around your head just above your eyebrows and ears, roughly in the middle of your forehead.

 Most helmets are measured in centimetres, so if possible use a soft measuring tap with centimetre increments.
-If you don’t have a soft tape measure, use a piece of string and wrap it around your head and then measure the string.
+If you don’t have one, use a piece of string and wrap it around your head and then measure the string.

 Ideally, you will want your measurement to be in the middle of a size bracket.
 If you are on the cusp of the upper measurement, we recommend going up a size.